EnviroAutomate User Guide

 Client Reports

-Client Reports are formal documentation delivered to clients summarizing findings and recommendations.
+Client Reports are the formal documents delivered to clients summarising findings and recommendations.

 Working with Client Reports:

-General Tab - Shows the information relevant to the report task (name, site name, document code, project, etc).
-Update any information if required and click Save.
+General - report information (name, site, document code, project, writer, reviewers, optional approver).
+Update and click Save.

 Report Output Notes

-Ensure you have the correct Receptors, COPCs and Investigation Levels set up at the site level (Tasks/Sites/Edit) before you review the report.
-Each time a report draft is "regenerated" any changes to the draft documents will be lost.
-Edited files that have been loaded to the system can be downloaded at any time.
+Make sure the correct Receptors, COPCs, and Investigation Levels are set on the site (in Tasks > Sites > Edit) before reviewing the report.
+Each time a report draft is re-generated, any changes you made to the previously generated draft are replaced.
+Files you uploaded to the system can still be downloaded.

 Documents